nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 ## `std/json`, `std/jsonutils`
-- `jsonutils` now serializes/deserializes holey enums as regular enums (via `ord`) instead of as strings.
+- `std/jsonutils` now serializes/deserializes holey enums as regular enums (via `ord`) instead of as strings.
   Use `-d:nimLegacyJsonutilsHoleyEnum` for a transition period. `toJson` now serializes `JsonNode` as is via reference (without a deep copy) instead of treating `JsonNode` as a regular ref object, this can be customized via `jsonNodeMode`.
-- `json` and `jsonutils` now serialize NaN, Inf, -Inf as strings, so that `%[NaN, -Inf]` is the string `["nan","-inf"]` instead of `[nan,-inf]` which was invalid json.
+- `std/json` and `std/jsonutils` now serialize NaN, Inf, -Inf as strings, so that `%[NaN, -Inf]` is the string `["nan","-inf"]` instead of `[nan,-inf]` which was invalid json.
 - `std/json` can now handle integer literals and floating point literals of arbitrary length and precision.